 Students with the drive, vision, discipline and leadership to change the world, start here.

-Our Honors program is based on the premise that when bright, self-motivated students are given the opportunity to interact in an academically stimulating environment, they’ll thrive, developing their innate talents.
-Flatbush Honors Students meet one Friday a month in colloquia that focus on the ideas contained in recently published popular scholarship on important, and timely, concepts.
+Our Honors program is based on the premise that when bright, self-motivated students are given the space to interact in an academically stimulating environment, they’ll thrive, developing their innate talents and critical thinking.

 Students with demonstrated records of academic performance are invited to our Flatbush Honors Program, where they will receive enriched opportunities to widen their intellectual and professional horizons.
 Programming for honors students is a combination of interdisciplinary training, designed to encourage lateral thinking and develop synergies with honors students in other majors, as well as discipline-specific opportunities maintained by the various departments of the College.

 Students named to the Flatbush Honors Program receive the following benefits: